Hormones 101

 Many factors can influence hormone levels, including stress, diet, lifestyle, autoimmune disease, and age.
 Common symptoms of hormone imbalances are:

-This quick hormone health quiz will help you assess whether your hormones might be out of balance and how you can start supporting your hormones today!
+If you want to assess whether your hormones might be out of balance, take the quick hormone health quiz to find out how you can start supporting your hormones today.

 While hormones may seem like a mystery to you right now, it’s important to know they are vital for your health.
-Understanding hormones means understanding your body.
-Whether you’re trying to manage stress, improve your sleep, or maintain your overall health, knowing how hormones work will empower you to make better choices for your well-being and quality of life.
+Understanding your hormones means understanding your body which empowers us to make better choices for our health.

 With love and balance, my Friends x